 The other small problem we had with the Roku Streaming Stick+ is that, from time to time, it suffered from some pop-in issues on the home menu.
 To be more specific, while browsing the menu, some parts of the interface would take a few seconds to load.
 It’s not a deal breaker and it’s not something that happened all the time, but the time spent waiting for the My Feed section to populate could’ve been spent streaming content.

 Roku has done something really special with the Streaming Stick+ and it’s important to recognize it.
 By squeezing 4K HDR streaming hardware into a device the size of USB stick, Roku has made a svelte, small, powerful and affordable streaming device.

 While the Roku Streaming Stick+ is perfect for the here and now, we’re definitely worried about how it will hold up - especially against the increasingly fierce competition from Google and Amazon.
 The other concerns we have are with its proprietary power cable - if you lose it, it’s not all that easy to replace.

 The Roku Streaming Stick+ is playing to its strengths – it’s small, it’s powerful and, thanks to its new external Wi-Fi antenna, has an extended range.
-It’s priced appropriately ($69/£59.99 seems to be the going rate this year for a pint-sized streaming device) and, don’t forget, the Roku Streaming Stick+ comes with a remote and Roku’s all-around awesome Roku OS.
+It’s priced appropriately (especially after the recent price drop) and, don’t forget, the Roku Streaming Stick+ comes with a remote and Roku’s all-around awesome Roku OS.